Tootooroo/Companion/INSTALL.md

 ---

-## "Address already in use" / port 8765
+## "Address already in use" or port 8765 is busy

-Another Companion process is probably already running.
+Another Companion copy is probably already running.

 Do not start multiple copies.

-Find the existing MTV Companion managed browser and use **End session**.

-If an old process was left behind and cannot be found, restarting the computer is a simple way to clear it.
+Find the existing MTV Companion window and use **End session**.
+If an abandoned process cannot be found, restart the computer and launch one clean copy.

 ---

-## Python is missing
+## Python is missing or too old

-### Windows

-Try:
+You need Python 3.10 or newer.

+Windows:

 ```cmd
 py --version